 The Sylvan Experience

 Learning becomes a personal and attentive experience at your local Sylvan in Maryland, where classes have no more than 12 students and the maximum student-to-teacher ratio is 6:1.
 We combine our one-on-one approach with a tailored blend of self-guided and collaborative tasks, helping kids stay interested and motivated with diverse learning methods.

-Getting hands-on with real-world engineering challenges is the best way to master the fundamentals.
-That's why our students are presented with new and exciting LEGO® and K'NEX® building activities each week.
-And the building part is only the start: students learn how to test their creations, entering them in friendly contests against competing teams and implementing the new design principles they've mastered.
+There's simply no better way to master the fundamentals of engineering than by applying them to real-life tasks and challenges.
+That's why our students design and build LEGO® machines and K'NEX® structures each and every week.
+And the learning doesn't end once building is finished: students also learn how to test their creations, entering them in friendly contests and redesigning them according to the new principles learned.
 In other words, the budding mechanic, engineer or architect in your life will always be fully supported, motivated and engaged at Sylvan — so don't be surprised when your son or daughter can't stop talking about bridges, race cars and other exciting hands-on projects!

 It's time to get creative!
 Our Engineering courses in Maryland feature: